Recited by Geeta Sharma.

-Lord Surya is magnificent.
+Lord Surya is said to be magnificent.
 In the Suryashtakam, a song of praise to him, Lord Surya is depicted holding a lotus, a symbol of purity, and riding in a gleaming golden chariot pulled by seven horses.
 He is surrounded by brilliant, blazing rays of sunlight.

 The Suryashtakam, featured on this page, is from the Samba Purana.
 This sacred text tells the story of Samba, a son of Lord Krishna, who suffered from a debilitating disease.
-Following the guidance of celestial Sage Narada, Samba worshiped Lord Surya by the banks of the Chenab River.
+Following the guidance of celestial sage Narada, Samba worshipped Lord Surya by the banks of the Chenab River.
 After twelve years of this supplication, Lord Surya appeared before Samba and cured him of his illness.

 The eight verses (ashtakam) of this hymn celebrate the divine qualities of Lord Surya and his power of nourishing and healing light, both outer and inner.
 As we sing the verses of the Suryashtakam, we too invoke the blessings of Lord Surya—vibrant health, radiant abundance, steadfast courage, vigorous strength, and penetrating intelligence—as well as wisdom and spiritual liberation.

-When I contemplate Lord Surya, what strikes me is that the same sunlight that sustains life on this planet is also the light by which human beings historically could see and perceive.
+When I contemplate Lord Surya, what strikes me is that the same sunlight that sustains life on this planet is also the light by which human beings are able to see and perceive.
 It is light that connects the seer and the seen, the knower and the known.
-In Sanskrit, one of the words for light is prakasha.
-It is prakasha that reveals the trees outside of my window.
+In Sanskrit, one of the words for “light” is prakasha.
+It is prakasha that reveals the trees that I see when looking out my window.
 Inextricably connected with prakasha is vimarsha, the power of awareness.
-It is vimarsha that enables me to know the forms I see as trees.
+It is vimarsha that enables me to know that the forms I see are trees.